 A handful of people have asked for references to Summer workshops abroad.
-While there are Bates and ADF here in the states (along with a few other options at various companies and studios) Europe has a lot to offer in the area of Contemporary Dance.
+While there are Bates and ADF here in the states (among others) Europe has a lot to offer in the area of Contemporary Dance.
 Many mistakenly believe the cost to visit Europe would be prohibitive but I’ve found that there are many resources one can leverage to make the journey affordable.
 See me for information on housing, travel, etc.

 Here is a sampling of workshops I’ve participated in:

 Improvisation Summer Intensive